jsemri/IKR-project/README.txt

 ./SRC/img_prob.py [file_name]

-    If file_name is set, read a model from a given file If there is no argument, read model from file model_experiment
+    If file_name is set, read a model from a given file If there is no argument, read a model from the file named model_experiment

 Script classifies images from eval directory and prints results on stdout